-- 1. \\\\Vacation requests must be submitted 4 months in advance.
-Those requests falling in the first 4 months of the year (July-Oct) must be submitted by July 31st.\\\\ - 2. \\\\Vacations are not approved until all three signatures (service chief resident, faculty service chief and Surgery program director) are obtained on the vacation request form and it is returned to the program director or coordinator's office.\\\\ - 3. \\\\DO NOT make flight arrangements, reservations etc. until you are officially granted your vacation.\\\\ - 4.
+- 1. Vacation requests must be submitted 4 months in advance.
+Requests for vacation during the months of August, September and October should be submitted by no later than July 31st. - 2.
+Vacations are not approved until all three signatures (service chief resident, faculty service chief and Surgery program director) are obtained on the vacation request form and it is returned to the program director or residency administrator office. - 3.
+DO NOT make flight arrangements, reservations etc. until you are officially granted your vacation. - 4.
 All attempts will be made to accommodate each resident's first choice.
 The administrative chief resident and the program directors, if needed, will mediate disputes. - 5.
-NO vacations will be permitted in July, the last 2 weeks of June, the last two weeks of December or the first week of January.
-(Rare exceptions may be granted at the program directors discretion) - 6.
+NO vacations will be permitted in July, the last 2 weeks of June, the last two weeks of December or the first week of January. - 6.
 NO vacations will be granted during the week prior to the General Surgery In-service training exam (the last week in January). - 7.
 NO vacations will be permitted on the Trauma/SICU Services surrounding holidays.
-These include: Fourth of July, Christmas, and New Year.
-(Rare exceptions may be granted at the program director's and head of Trauma's discretion.)
+These include: Fourth of July, Labor Day, Thanksgiving, Christmas, New Years, Easter and Memorial Day.
+(Rare exceptions may be granted at the program directors and head of Trauma's discretion.)
 Residents will be assigned days off during either Christmas or New Years. - 8.
 All vacations must be taken in one-week intervals.
 Exceptions will be made on a case-by-case basis in consultation with the administrative chief resident and the program director. - 9.
 Only one week of vacation will be allowed per month per resident. - 10.
 Only one week of vacation will be allowed per rotation per resident. - 11.
 Only two total weeks per individual resident will be permitted while on the surgical services. - 12.
-A week constitutes 7 consecutive days. - 13.
+A week constitutes 7 consecutive days (including weekends).
+This credits one GME required day off. - 13.
 Only one resident per rotation may be on vacation at a particular time. - 14.
 Exceptions will be made on a case-by-case basis for unscheduled absences, e.g. deaths, births, or other family emergencies. - 15.
 All requests must be made on the Surgery department's vacation request form.
 This form can be obtained from the program administrator (Linda Shaffer 293-1254). - 16.
-Meeting/travel requests must be submitted one month prior to the rotation.
+Meeting/travel requests (presenting resident) must be submitted one month prior to the rotation.
 These will be considered on an individual basis.
 Only the days of the meeting and one travel day will be granted.
 Additional days will be considered vacation. - 17.
 If a resident is away from the service to attend a meeting, they will not be permitted to take a separate vacation that same month. - 18.
 Requests for exceptions to the above guidelines must be submitted in writing to the program director and will be approved or denied on a case-by case basis.

 We appreciate your co-operation and hope that by following the above guidelines, we will be able to accommodate all resident's vacation requests.
 Please see that each of your residents rotating with us receives a copy of these guidelines.
+Thank You.